m1kethai/StretchGPT-Userstyle/README.md

 - Update/rearrange settings menu items

 #### **[6.2.1]**
-- Fix (ChatGPT update): "Hide disclaimer" feature
+- Fix: "Hide disclaimer" feature

 #### **[6.2]**
-- Fix (ChatGPT update): broken selectors for chat entries/messages
+- Fix: broken selectors for chat entries/messages

 #### **[6.1]**
 - Added 4 "Stretchiness" options to the userstyle config menu, to allow users to choose how wide the chat area expands based on personal preference